 How to Grow Golden Acre Cabbage

-Reaching maturity in about 60-65 days, Golden Acre cabbages are often among the first cabbages to be harvested from the garden in the spring.
-At peak harvest time, early Golden Acre cabbage plants produce heads that range from 3-5 lbs.
-(1.4-2.3 kg.).
+Reaching maturity in about 60 to 65 days, Golden Acre cabbages are often among the first cabbages to be harvested from the garden in the spring.
+At peak harvest time, early Golden Acre cabbage plants produce heads that range from 3 to 5 pounds (1-2 kg.).

 Early Golden Acre cabbages will also require rich soil.
 A combination of high quality finished compost and nitrogen rich soil amendments are usually recommended for those wishing to form large cabbage heads.

 When it comes to Golden Acre cabbage, growing healthy transplants for the garden is key.
 Like other cultivars, the Golden Acre cabbage variety will need to be started and moved into the garden at the correct time.